ppvnf/pam-pedro-master/README.md

 ansible-playbook deploy_local.yml
 ```

-At the end of the deployment, follow the printed instructions to import the mTLS certificate (saved in the current dir) into Firefox and then set up TOTP for the guacadmin account by logging in at https://localhost/guacamole

-Don 't forget to save the certificate and admin passwords
+At the end of the deployment, follow the printed instructions to import the mTLS certificate (saved in the current directory) into Firefox and set up TOTP for the guacadmin account by logging in at https://localhost/guacamole.
+Don't forget to save both the certificate and admin passwords.

 Once TOTP is configured, run the provisioning playbook: